wanghh2000/MobileFaceNet-Keras/README.md

 ## 3. Improvement for training step in progress.
 The training data have been finished augmentation.
 There are 15,090,270 pics of 67,960 identities in the set and I choose 0.005 out of the data for validation during training.
 Now the ArcFace loss has been modified and experimented to be functioning right.
+To-do list:
+Make TFRecords for the training data and modify the training codes for using TFRecord with tf.data API.

 ## References
 (1) Original paper of MobileFaceNet: [MobileFaceNet](https://arxiv.org/abs/1804.07573)